+- Schedule a meeting with your lawmakers.
 Nothing moves legislators more than personal stories of how the ripple effect of their actions impact your business and the lives of your patients.

 Talking Points for the B&O Tax Increase

-The 20% B&O tax surcharge will:
+The 20% B&O tax increase on health care will:

 - Put a strain on many practices' ability to remain economically viable and competitive in today's marketplace.
 Consider that approximately 70 cents on every dollar received by a medical practice goes toward overhead and dealing with insurance plan requirements, not patient care.
-Where it used to take three support professionals per physician, now the number is five.
+Where it used to take three support people per physician, now the number is five.

-- Impact the ability of practices to invest in innovations that improve patient safety and patient care, stifling their ability to be competitive in today's marketplace.
+- Result in a loss of jobs, hinder physician recruitment, and limit the ability of practices to invest in innovations that improve patient safety and patient care, since independent physician practices run on very tight margins.

 - Put independent practices at a competitive disadvantage to hospital-based medical groups, which are protected from the increase.

 - Drive up health care costs.
 As practices limit or stop seeing Medicaid patients to stay viable, more patients will rely on expensive, episodic care in urgent care and emergency rooms, increasing the burden on our state's emergency departments and increasing health care costs for everybody.